SCCapstone/Hydration-Manager/README.md

 5. Using a command prompt, in the project directory, run the command `meteor npm install` to install the related meteor and npm packages for the app.
 6. Then, run the command `meteor` to start the app.

-Hydration Manager may be access from `http://localhost:3000/` on your local machine.
+Hydration Manager may be accessed from `http://localhost:3000/` on your local machine.

 **Use of the Application**